homologay/bored-algebra/README.md

 ## Status

-* There's a passable Z/nZ implementation that will be removed once quotient rings are implemented
+* not much so far
-* Current work is on polynomial arithmetic and abstractions.
+* current work is on abstractions and polynomial arithmetic
+* nightly compiler is req'd, for trait aliases